Gurankio/upmm.fish/STYLEGUIDE.md

 # Style Guides <!-- omit in toc -->

 All codebases follow a style guide according to best practices in their respective languages.
-We enforces the following style guides by language:
+We enforce the following style guides by language:

 **Table of Contents**
 - [Commit Messages](#commit-messages)